mariowe85/cmk_plugin_ms_win_update/README.md

 #### Checkmk Parameters

 1. **Pending Update Count**: Set upper thresholds for the count of pending Windows updates.
-All pending updates that have not been ignored are counted.
-To ignore the pending update count, select "No levels".
+All pending updates that have not been ignored in "Ignored Update Patterns" are counted.
+To ignore the pending update count completely, select "No levels".
+The default values are 1 (WARN) and 5 (CRIT).
 2. **Ignored Update Patterns**: Define a list of update names to be ignored for the pending update thresholds.
 The text entered here is handled as a regular expression pattern.